 3.3.
 Permissible tolerances for PEMS validation

 The PEMS validation results shall fulfil the requirements given in Table 1 for a validation using an appropriate regulatory cycle.
 If any permissible tolerance is not met, corrective action shall be taken and the PEMS validation shall be repeated.

+The permissible tolerances for PEMS validation for M1/M2/N1 Low Powered vehicles to be reviewed based on IRDE learnings.